Rust-GPU/SPIRV-Tools/docs/rust-validator-rollout.md

 below to roll it forward or back without rebuilding.

 ## CLI toggles (`spirv-val`)
+- `--prefer-rust-validator`: default to the Rust validator when both are present (overrides C++ default).
+- `--prefer-cpp-validator`: default to the legacy C++ validator when both are present.
 - `--force-rust-validator`: force the Rust validator even when the C++ path is present.
 - `--force-cpp-validator`: force the legacy C++ validator and skip the Rust path.